 If we run out of gaming money, can we use our general bank account and then pay it back when we get more gaming money?

-In no situations can a charity pay for expenses previously incurred and paid from non-gaming funds.
+In no situations can a charity pay for expenses previously incurred and paid from non-gaming funds, per Charitable Gaming Policies Handbook Section 4.4.10.
 Once all the gaming funds have been exhausted, other sources of revenue need to be used for the group’s program costs.
-Borrowing against future gaming proceeds is not permitted except in circumstances as described in Charitable Gaming Policy Handbook 5.5 - debt retirement as specifically approved by AGLC.
+Borrowing against future gaming proceeds is not permitted except in circumstances as described in Charitable Gaming Policy Handbook 5.15 - Facility as specifically approved by AGLC.
 Financial oversight such as budgeting and cash forecasting should be discussed regularly by the group’s volunteer executive to ensure that all programs are fully funded, paid in full and on time, from the appropriate bank account.

 Possible risks: If gaming funds are used for retroactive expenses or to backdate the payments for expenses, the group will need to repay the gaming account from non-gaming sources.
-Gaming funds, earned from gaming activities are meant to assist in financing charitable programs.
+Gaming funds, earned from gaming activities are meant to assist in financing charitable programs that are approved on the group's gaming licence.
 Groups are expected to generate other income to pay for expenses when gaming funds are not available.

 Post Approval of Expenses

 Why don’t we just get AGLC approval for our event/travel after-the-fact?
 Asking forgiveness after-the-fact is easier than asking for permission in the beginning.
 What does it matter?